GitGab19/bitcoin-mining-custom-RMM/README.md

     #define USE_TELEGRAM
     #define USE_MQTT_TLS_CA_CERT
     ```
-    If you want to read more about compiling tools for Tasmota firmware, you can find it at https://tasmota.github.io/docs/Compile-your-build/.
+    If you want to read more about compiling tools for Tasmota firmware, you can find it at https://tasmota.github.io/docs/Compile-your-build/. <br>
     **Flashing** the customized Tasmota firmware into Sonoff it's not a trivial operation, pay attention in this phase.
 Different flashing solutions are available at https://tasmota.github.io/docs/Getting-Started/#hardware-preparation, depending on platform you use to flash your Sonoff. <br>
     In order to create the **Telegram bot** and configure it to talk with your "tasmotized" Sonoff, you can follow <a href="https://minomodding.blogspot.com/2020/08/tasmota-integrazione-con-telegram.html">this guide</a>. <br><br>
     ***More details about the subfolder contents are explained in a deeper way into its relative [README](./tasmota_custom_firmware/README.md)***.